 - The former trope namer is Pixar's The Incredibles.
 Mr. Incredible and Frozone lie to their wives that they're going bowling, when in reality they're doing secret hero work.
 They end up in a tight spot and start arguing, prompting Frozone to shout "I wanted to go bowling!"

 - The Rescuers: As Orville takes off with Bernard and Bianca in tow, Bernard comments, "Sure wish we'd taken the train!"
 He repeats in the sequel as they're riding Wilbur, "Miss Bianca, from now on, can't we just take the train?" note

 - In Clerks, Dante's day is spent in the purgatory of serving a succession of customers while bemoaning the fact that he is "not even supposed to be here today."

 - In Juno, Bleaker says he wanted to watch The Blair Witch Project on TV, but Juno wanted to make out instead, and One Thing Led to Another.

 - In the film Butch Cassidy and the Sundance Kid, Butch (Paul Newman) says to Sundance (Robert Redford), "Kid, the next time I say, 'Let's go someplace like Bolivia,' let's go someplace like Bolivia."
 Bolivia doesn't work out too well, either

-- Independence Day: One character says while kicking an unconscious alien, "I could've been at a barbeque!"
+- Independence Day: Steven Hiller isn't happy to be dragging an unconscious alien through the desert after a combat mission, yelling: "I could've been at a barbeque!"

 - A recurring line in The Hobbit was that Bilbo would have preferred to have stayed at Bag End.